 Different comfort levels around non-monogamy?
-We got you.
+I got you.

-This program is not about pushing one of you to change nor about shaming one of you for being too "needy," too vanilla, too desirous, etc. Both of your needs are valid!
+I am NOT going to push one of you to change nor shame anyone for being too "needy," too vanilla, too desirous, etc. Both of your needs are valid!
 This is a structured, ritualistic space in which you will both feel seen and accepted for where you're at and for what you want.
-We'll help help you bridge your differences.
+I will help you overcome your differences.

 70 powerful lessons and transformative practices: